cakama3a/Prometheus82/README.md

 * **Top-tier Accuracy:** Optimized setups and high-quality hardware can achieve average deltas as low as **0.16 ms**.
 * **Controller Variance:** Discrepancies above 1.00 ms (occurring in ~33% of pairs) are typically linked to specific controller models or firmware versions that exhibit higher internal jitter or varied processing logic.

-### Summary
-The testing process ensures accurate measurement of the Prometheus82 device's input latency.
-Running the test 200/400 times provides comprehensive data to evaluate the device's stability and performance under real-world conditions.

 ## How to Get Prometheus 82
 You have two options to obtain a Prometheus 82 device: